ApiniLabs/PAC-ID/README.md

 ### Example

-Let us craete a string representation of a PAC-ID with `issuer`="apinilabs.com", `category`="myapp" and `identifier`="30313233-3435-3637-3839-303132333435".
-As recommended, the identifier is a 128bit UUID.
+Let us create a string representation of a PAC-ID with the `issuer` "apinilabs.com", the `category` "myapp" and the `identifier` "30313233-3435-3637-3839-303132333435".
+As recommended, the identifier is a 128-bit UUID.
 In order to save space in the textual representation, the UUID is base64url encoded.

 The resulting PAC-ID in textual representation is: `https://pac.apinilabs.com/myapp?i=MDEyMzQ1Njc4OTAxMjM0NQ`